nhsengland/datascience/CONTRIBUTE.md

 4. This should automatically launch a codespace, which also creates a local version of the website after a minute or so, which you should be able to access in the ports section at the bottom of the codespace.
 ![image](https://github.com/user-attachments/assets/3192cf0a-acc3-4ca3-876a-9e348621459a)
 5. Make any changes you wish to the website here and commit and push as you would in VSCode (guidance specific to project pages and blog can be found below).
 6. Check your changes in the local instance to make sure they arent breaking anything and look as you want them to.
+Ensure you check the warnings that mkdocs provides in the terminal and ensure that there's no new warnings (existing warnings found [here](#existing-warnings))
 7. [Submit a pull request][pr]